The Highlights Trip

 - Jaw-dropping alpine scenery and friendly wildlife encounters

 A supported trek

-This is a supported trek so that you carry just your daypack and stay in accommodation where your main luggage meets you at the end of each day.
+This is a supported trek so that you carry just your daypack and stay in accommodation where your main luggage meets you at the end of each day (apart from one night).
 Having an experienced Mountain guide and luggage transfer vehicle means maximum flexibility during bad weather days.
 This trip is different from the full circuit as you will take vehicle transfers along some of the valley sections but still take in all the passes and highlighted sections of the route.

 The Tour du Mont Blanc is a very popular walk and refuges are sometimes overbooked.
 This itinerary is a guide to the route.
 Details may change and the actual refuges booked may vary from what is written here, dependent on client numbers, wishes, and availability.
 This adjustment with refuges may alter the exact distance walked in a day so the itinerary should be used as an indication of overnight stops/distances.

 Accommodation We use long-established family run 2-star (equivalent) rustic hotels and refuges, which we have chosen for their stunning location.
 Most offer spectacular mountain views.
 They are representative of the country, culture and environment in which they are located.
 All are clean, well-run and set up with the trekker in mind.
 The atmosphere is friendly and jovial as hikers from many nationalities gather to spend the night.
 Please be aware that room sizes (twin, double or very occasionally triple or quadruple rooms) and facilities will vary from hotel to hotel and sometimes from room to room in the same hotel.
 On some nights, facilities are ensuite while others have the possibility, depending on availability and group size, of shared bathroom and toilet facilities.
 Some nights you may be in triple or quad share dependent on tour selected.